-In addition to institutional efforts to reduce greenhouse gas emissions through energy conservation, Washington University is committed to pursuing renewable energy projects to demonstrate and test new technologies, as well as projects at larger scales when financially feasible.
+In addition to institutional efforts to reduce greenhouse gas emissions through energy conservation, Washington University in St. Louis is committed to pursuing renewable energy projects to demonstrate and test new technologies, as well as projects at larger scales when financially feasible.

 2014 Solar Photovoltaic Project

-Washington University is excited to announce the addition of 429 kilowatts (kw) of solar to university-owned property throughout the region.
-The solar arrays will increase WUSTL’s solar generating capacity from 33 kw to 462 kw.
+In 2014 and 2015, Washington University added 547 kilowatts (kw) of solar photovoltaics to university-owned property throughout the region.
+The solar arrays increased WashU’s solar generating capacity from 33 kw to 580 kw.
 The new arrays represent Washington University’s first major investment in renewable energy.
-The solar arrays will produce an estimated 545,000 kilowatt hours each year, enough emission-free energy to power the electrical usage of 50 average U.S. homes.
-In addition, the arrays will save the University an estimated $190,000 over 10 years.
+The solar arrays will produce an estimated 740,000 kilowatt hours each year, enough emission-free energy to power the electrical usage of 70 average U.S. homes.
+In addition, the arrays will save the University an estimated $100,000 over 10 years.

-Based on the carbon intensity of grid electricity in Missouri, which is among the highest in the US, the solar arrays will reduce the university’s emissions by 445 metric tons of carbon dioxide equivalent per year.
-This is equal to the amount of carbon sequestered by 365 acres of US Forest per year.
+Based on the carbon intensity of grid electricity in Missouri, which is among the highest in the US, the solar arrays will reduce the university’s emissions by 607 metric tons of carbon dioxide equivalent per year.
+This is equal to the amount of carbon sequestered by 498 acres of U.S. Forest per year.

-Most of the solar arrays have been installed on flat roofs, including the Lofts of Washington University (75 kw), the School of Medicine (50kw), North Campus (75 kw), West Campus (75 kw), the Family Learning Center (25 kw), the 560 Music Building (25 kw) and the University City Children’s Center (50 kw).
-Project installation began in April 2014 and will continue through April 2015.
+Most of the solar arrays have been installed on flat roofs, including Hillman Hall (50 kw), the Lofts of Washington University (75 kw), the School of Medicine (100kw), North Campus (75 kw), West Campus (75 kw), the Family Learning Center (25 kw), the 560 Music Building (25 kw) and the University City Children’s Center (50 kw).

 In addition to the roof-top arrays, Tyson Research Center has a 50 kw ground-mounted array adjacent to the headquarters building, and a 4 kw solar carport is installed over an electric vehicle (EV) charging station in front of Brauer Hall on the Danforth Campus.
 The solar carport is projected to generate the majority of electricity usage at the EV charger.
-The carport project, spearheaded by Dr. Pratim Biswas, will also be used in battery storage research by the Department of Energy, Environmental and Chemical Engineering, of which Dr. Biswas is the Chair.
+The carport project, spearheaded by Dr. Pratim Biswas, is being used for teaching and research in the Department of Energy, Environmental and Chemical Engineering, which Dr. Biswas Chairs.

 Many talented individuals at the university contributed their time and expertise to make the project a reality, including the treasurer’s office, the General Counsel’s office, resource management, facilities teams at the Danforth and School of Medicine campuses, financial planning, real estate, insurance and risk management, and Tyson Research Center.